lolzio5/uavproject/README.md

 <br>

-Preliminary research has been conducted on how to build a prototype.
+To build a prototype of a physical UAV, preliminary research has been conducted.
+The report for this can be read in the file [Lolézio Viora Marquet EE.pdf](https://github.com/lolzio5/uavproject/blob/main/Lolézio%20Viora%20Marquet%20EE.pdf).
 Data was collected to determine how to build a faster UAV, studying materials engineering and aerodynamics of quadcopters.
 This must, however, be put into action and fully tested at a scale.